leimurillo/Mol_Phyl_2021/Tutorials/1.DatasetManipulation/Readme.md

 AATAA
 ```

 The line starting with `>` in a fasta file is a header for the sequence.
 Practically all programs will have problems with how Genbank have created these fasta files.
-So in your text editor go and modify the name of each sequence to keep only the organism name.
+So in your text editor go and modify the name of each sequence to keep only the accesion number and organism name.
 Remember that an empty space is not allowed in the name!
 Replace it with an underscore `_`.
 You should have exactly the same header as bellow now.
 Pay attention to this step, as it is really important to have the exact same header for each sequence because this needs to be the exact same for every gene.
+Save your file as `COI.fasta`.

 ```